Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

 ## Interactions with the Uptane Community 🤝

-I had the privilege of presenting myself and my GSoC project to the Uptane community during the Uptane workshop on June 23rd.
+I had the privilege of presenting myself and my GSoC project to the Uptane community at an Uptane workshop on June 23rd.
 During this presentation, I introduced myself and provided an overview of my GSoC project.
 Initially, I felt a bit nervous, and there were moments of hesitation during my presentation.
-However, the Uptane community and my mentors were incredibly supportive, appreciated my efforts.
+However, the Uptane community and my mentors were incredibly supportive, and my efforts seemed to be appreciated.

 I received valuable assistance from Lois in preparing the initial presentation, and she also provided timely reviews, which greatly contributed to the success of my presentation.
 This experience was entirely new to me, and it was an excellent opportunity to interact with members of the Uptane community, many of whom are highly accomplished in their respective fields.
 Presenting my work in front of such a distinguished audience was both a valuable experience and a unique opportunity for me.
 I am grateful to all the GSoC mentors who granted me this chance to showcase my work to the community.